 Ground treatment - may provide a more cost effective and environmentally sustainable solution.
 Treatment may be the only option where the presence of structures or services prevents excavation.
 Treatment processes can be biological, chemical or physical and be undertaken either in-situ (contaminants are treated in the ground) or ex-situ (contaminated material is excavated and then treated before being returned).
 The processes convert the contaminant into a neutral form or render it harmless.
-There are also solidification and stabilisation processes that can 'fix' contaminants in the soil so as to reduce the harm, and thermal processes that alter the contaminant by incineration or by volatilisation.
-The exact process to use will depend on the contaminant present and the soil type.
+There are also solidification and stabilisation processes that can 'fix' contaminants in the soil so as to reduce the harm, and thermal processes that alter the contaminant present and the soil type.
 Expert advice should be sought.